 By this time there were new strands who had been born into this polluted earth and it was for these that Jesus came also.

-So Jesus became one of us and "jumped" into this deep, polluted water to save us, but He remained attached to the Father (His source of Light).
+So, Jesus became one of us and "jumped" into this deep, polluted water to save us, but He remained attached to the Father (His source of Light).
 He showed us what the Father is really like (John 8:19, we saw the glory of the Father).
-Then He was beaten and killed, and by all outward appearances He was gone.
+Then Jesus was beaten and killed by those who had rebelled, and by all outward appearances Jesus was gone.
 But He was not totally destroyed because He was "attached" to the Father.
-He is alive!
+Today, Jesus is alive!

 Now Jesus is gathering all those who do not resist the Father's love and who WANT to reflect His glory (Matt.
 12:30).
-Jesus is placing these beaten and broken strands into bundles.
-Because these bundles are connected to Him they glow in the murky water all around them.
+Jesus is placing these beaten and broken strands into bundles, and because these bundles are connected to Him, they glow in the murky water all around them.

 These bundles are God's churches.
 Each church is held together by the pastor who points them towards Jesus Christ, our Source of Light.
 And the closer the church is to Jesus the brighter each member will shine.
 And when others see them then they will want to become transmitters of Light too.
 Jesus continues to collect each one of them and places them into one of His churches too.